 The choreographic etudes of Isadora Duncan explore, through the action/rest continuum, the dynamic relationship between affiliation and solitude.
 Celebrating Nature’s unity and rhythm, these dances, remembering ancient rituals and archetypes, are simultaneously tribal and divine.
 The indomitable human spirit, ever hopeful, is present in this choreography, and in all true healing.
 Isadora Duncan’s goal for the “highest intelligence in the freest body” - that every living child might have available to them the birthright of beauty, strength and freedom.
 The Art & Technique of Isadora Duncan program offers to participating children, celebratory explorations of relationship: to classical music; to peers; to the ancestral community; and to the natural world.
 The “Mother of Modern Dance,” Duncan sought movements expressive of the human spirit; Her technique: 1) glorifies natural movement, 2) sources rhythmic and emotional links fundamental to all life forms, and 3) traces dance to its sacred roots using mythological archetypes and ritual.

-New Learning Skills In Each Class
+Learning Skills In Each Technique Class

-Class: 3:15 pm, 4-7 year olds
+Class: 4-7 year olds